Generic Name: sotalol (SOE-ta-lol)

-- Lab tests, including heart and kidney function, and blood pressure monitoring, may be performed while you take Betapace.
+- Lab tests may be performed while you take Betapace.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Betapace while you are pregnant.
 Betapace is found in breast milk.
 Do not breast-feed while taking Betapace.

 Possible side effects of Betapace: